kartikgpt/heart/Readme.md

 ### Heart Disease Prediction App

 #### Description
-+ Machine Learning based app which help collects the basic information from the user and predicts the outcome whether you have a heart disease or not.
++ Machine Learning based app which helps collects the basic information from the user and predicts the outcome whether you have heart disease or not.

 #### Running the App
 + cd into app